ahmedaq/SARS2TcellEpitopes/README.md

 1. Download the repository
 2. Open MATLAB
 3. Change directory to the downloaded repository
-4. Run the script ProcessingRawData.m
+4. Run the script ProcessingRawData.m.
+This script takes raw table compiled from the literature as input and outputs processed tables with detailed characteristics of epitopes.

 ## Troubleshooting